Earnings spur relief rally in European stocks | Business

 Earnings spur relief rally in European stocks

-French yoghurt maker Danone added 4.3% after reporting stronger-than-expected sales growth in the last quarter of 2021.
-Barclays gained 2.5% after its annual profit nearly trebled and the British lender returned 2.5 billion pounds to shareholders in 2021.
+Automakers rose 2.7% and led gains in Europe as Stellantis surged 5.9% after it said the margin on its adjusted operating profit climbed above its target in the first year after the merger of Fiat Chrysler and Peugeot maker PSA.
+Of the more than half of STOXX 600 companies that have reported so far, 63% have topping analysts' profit estimates, as per Refinitiv IBES data.

-European bourses rose in early trading on Wednesday, supported by some strong earnings reports, while investors took stock of Western sanctions against Moscow over its standoff with Ukraine.
+European stocks jumped 1% on Wednesday, supported by a clutch of strong earnings reports, and as investors took in stride the news of the initial Western sanctions against Russia over its standoff with Ukraine.

-The pan-European STOXX 600 index gained 0.8% by 0810 GMT, steadying after a sell-off this week pushed it briefly to a seven-month low on Tuesday.
-Western nations and Japan punished Russia with new sanctions for ordering troops into separatist regions of eastern Ukraine, but raised hopes that a war on Europe's eastern flank can be avoided.
+The pan-European STOXX 600 index gained 1.1%, after fears of an all-out Russian invasion of Ukraine pushed it to a seven-month low on Tuesday.
+Western nations and Japan punished Moscow with new sanctions for ordering troops into separatist regions of eastern Ukraine, leaving investors with hopes that a war on Europe's eastern flank can be avoided.

-Automakers led sectoral gains in Europe as Stellantis rose 5.2% after the carmaker said the margin on its adjusted operating profit climbed above its target in the first year after merger.
-French yoghurt maker Danone added 4.3% after reporting stronger-than-expected sales growth in the last quarter of 2021.
+"So far the sanctions imposed by the West aren't as heavy as might have been expected and the market is apparently taking this a win amid hints Russian President Vladimir Putin might be open to a diplomatic solution," said Russ Mould investment director AJ Bell.
+Automakers rose 2.7% and led gains in Europe as Stellantis surged 5.9% after it said the margin on its adjusted operating profit climbed above its target in the first year after the merger of Fiat Chrysler and Peugeot maker PSA.

+Of the more than half of STOXX 600 companies that have reported so far, 63% have topping analysts' profit estimates, as per Refinitiv IBES data.
+In a typical quarter, 52% beat estimates.
+French yoghurt maker Danone added 4.4% after reporting stronger-than-expected sales growth in the last quarter of 2021.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)